ruszkiew/apply/README.md

     Usage Notes:
        This script creates an SSH channel and prompts the user for username and password.
-       It is not advised by the username and password can be hardcoded in the script.
+       It is not advised, but the username and password can be hardcoded in the script.

 ## Examples